Polska / opolskie

 Early in the 16th century competition between Jewish and Christian merchants in Silesia intensified.
 Financial enrichment of Jews evoked increasing dissatisfaction and tensions among towners, who very often complained about Silesian Jews to imperial authorities in Vienna, which in 1535 forced Jakub von Salza, a Wrocław

-In May 1945 Otmuchów was occupied by the Soviet Army.
-During the fights 50% of city buildings had been destroyed.
+In May 1945, Otmuchów was occupied by the Soviet Army.
+During the fights 50% of city buildings were destroyed.
+The resettled German inhabitants were replaced with Polish settlers.
+After rebuilding, Otmuchów became a famous tourist centre, thanks to its monuments and location.